-This course will provide an overview of the funding, structure and administration of community organizations and social services in Canada.
-The course will give the student an overview of the roles and responsibilities of administrators in the non-profit sector.
-The student will examine non-profit governance, volunteer recruitment and management, resource development, finance management and human resource functions.
+This course provides an overview of the funding, structure and administration of community organizations and social services that operate within Ontario and Canada.
+The course gives students an overview of the roles and responsibilities of administrators in the non-profit sector.
+Students examine non-profit governance, volunteer recruitment and management, resource development, finance management, and human resource functions.